airakibul/Resume_Screening/README.md

 - Prediction: The ML model predicts a job category.

-- Result: The category is shown instantly on the screen.
+- Result: The category is shown instantly on the screen

 ---